twoojoo/dotfiles/README.md

 ### picomp

-I'm still striggling to mak the Nvidia drivers not cause picomp to freeze the screen every now and then.
+I'm still striggling to make the Nvidia drivers not cause picomp to freeze the screen every now and then.
 I'm not using a compositor at the moment.